aroberge/reeborg-docs/src/en/basics/bugs.rst

 Nobody likes to talk about computer bugs.
 But, unfortunately, you must learn about them and, especially, how to get rid of them.

+This lesson is a little longer than the previous ones, but I encourage you to read it completely at least once.

 What is a bug?
 --------------